 Since 1983, Children’s Miracle Network Hospitals has raised more than $5 billion—most of it $1 at a time—for 170 children’s hospitals across the United States and Canada, which, in turn, use the money where it’s needed the most.
 These donations have gone to support research and training, purchase equipment, and pay for uncompensated care, all to save and improve the lives of as many children as possible.

 Right now there’s a Children’s Miracle Network Hospital working to save the lives of kids in your community.
 In fact, 62 children enter a Children’s Miracle Network Hospital for treatment every minute — that’s one child every second.
 Some are battling cancer.
 Some are suffering from a traumatic injury.
 Others require constant care because they were born too early, or with a genetic disease.
-Regardless of why the kids are there, Children’s Miracle Network Hospitals always have their doors open, and we are doing our part to ensure that.
+Regardless of why the kids are there, Children’s Miracle Network Hospitals always have their doors open, and along with your help we are doing our part to ensure they always will.